AanZee/conventions/go/README.md

 No Global Variables.
 Use getters for that.

-If a package variable is used in more than 1 file, put it in a base.go
+If a package variable or function is used in more than 1 file, put it in a base.go or a file starting with base.

 Declare a function variable at the top of the function, or close to the first usage.